How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 The Florida Litigation Crisis: A National Wake-Up Call

 When most homeowners think about why their insurance bill keeps climbing, they think about hurricanes, wildfires, or the rising cost of lumber.
 But there's another major culprit hiding in plain sight: litigation.
 Nowhere is this more evident than in Florida, where the numbers are staggering.
-In 2021, Florida accounted for just 6.9% of all property insurance claims nationally yet represented over 76% of all property insurance lawsuits filed in the entire country.
-That extreme imbalance didn't just distort Florida's market — it became a template for understanding how legal abuse destroys insurance affordability everywhere.
+According to the Insurance Information Institute, Florida historically accounted for more than 72% of the nation's homeowners claim-related litigation despite representing only 10% of U.S. homeowners claims.
+This imbalance fueled escalating premium rates and led to insurer insolvencies and voluntary market withdrawals, prompting lawmakers to enact sweeping litigation reforms curtailing one-way attorney fees and assignment of benefits (AOB) practices.

 The root cause isn't honest policyholders filing legitimate disputes.
-It's a systemic exploitation of the legal system by contractors, attorneys, and third-party actors who have turned claims into profit centers.
-The result is that insurers must price in massive legal uncertainty — and every policyholder pays for it.
+It's a systemic exploitation of the legal system by contractors, attorneys, and third-party actors who turned claims into profit centers.
+The result is that insurers must price in massive legal uncertainty, and every policyholder pays for it.
+To understand how this fits into the broader picture, see our guide on why home insurance rates increase.

-Florida vs. National Litigation Stats Florida Rest of U.S.
+Florida vs. National Litigation Snapshot Florida Rest of U.S.

 The Lawsuit Premium You Don't See